 “And God said, Let there be light: and there was light.
 And God saw the light, that it was good: and God divided the light from the darkness.
 And God called the light Day, and the darkness he called Night.
-And the evening and the morning were the first day” (Genesis 1:3-5).
+And the evening and the morning were the first day” (Gen. 1:3-5).

 I am a creationist.
 I personally believe that God created all things in heaven and earth in six literal 24-hour days.
 A proper understanding of creation is essential, since it is the foundation upon which all the doctrines of God rest.
 Sadly, some in Christendom have sought to erect an elaborate system known as the day-age theory to accommodate the geologic timetable of billions of years.
 But does this position pass the Berean test?